qiwi/qorsproxy/README.md

 ```

 ## Monitoring
-There're several features to clarify what's going on with proxy.
+There are several features to clarify what's going on with proxy.

 #### `GET /health`
 Exposes liveness probe.